 More than 150 leaders from donor and developing countries, international agencies, civil society, foundations, and the private sector pledged their support to improving access to family planning information, services, and supplies.

-Project countries and delivery channels
+Introduction countries and delivery channels

 Sayana Press project key fact sheets:

-- Sayana Press: Pilot Introduction and Evaluation project summary
+- Sayana Press Pilot Introduction Project Summary

 - Sayana Press Clinical Brief

-- Frequently Asked Questions About Sayana Press and Subcutaneous DMPA
+- Frequently Asked Questions About Sayana Press

 †Sayana Press was approved in the European Union via procedure number UK/H/0960/002UK/H/0960/002.
 The UK was the Reference Member State.
 A Public Assessment Report is available at the Heads of Medicines Agency website and the Medicines and Healthcare Products Regulatory Agency web page.